thebrokenapp/api-architecture/rest-api-from-scratch/code/step4.b-get-all-payments/README.md

-# Implementing Fetch All Payments Endpoints
+# Implementing Fetch All Payments For a User

+### A question
+We have seen how `GET` requests should not be having a request body.
+So where do we provide the `user_name` information?

 # Code
 This code will be added as another `@app.route` in you `app.py` file.